In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was amazing!

 El Nido is a small town, developed enough to make it a base for daily boat tours.
 Everything is rather simple and you will mostly encounter backpackers or locals.
 You can stay there anywhere from 4 days to a month and still not see everything there is (i was told...).
 In any case make sure you plan enough time to stay here, since it's as close as i have ever been to paradise!
 You will be taken on daily boat tours (it sounds cheesy but really has an adventurous touch to it!!) where you will see secret lagoons and beaches, go snorkling with sea turtles (if you are as lucky as we were), and see amazing coral.

-From El Nido we took a bus down to Salvacion and then up to Sabang, where you can see the current (continues) about 10 years ago
+From El Nido we took a bus down to Salvacion and then up to Sabang, where you can see the current (continues) over 10 years ago

 world wonder, the Subterranean River.
 My friends and I thought it was well worth the journey there.